CodeBullet-Community/BulletBot/docs/index.md

+!!! important
+    BulletBot is in the process of being merged with another discord bot called [Bottius](https://github.com/Motori/Bottius).
+Their merging will result in the creation of a new bot called [Botler](https://github.com/Botler-Dev/Botler).
+Because of this, all development on BulletBot has been dropped.
+Until Botler is released, BulletBot will continue to get bug fixes, but will no longer receive feature updates.

 # Who Is BulletBot

 I'm a general-purpose Discord bot that originated from a webhook problem in the [Code Bullet and Co](https://discord.gg/3wTEZkh) server.
 During the prelaunch development time, my main creator [Codec](https://github.com/Jet132) decided to extend this project to replacing every bot in the server.
 Currently, I’ve only replaced one entire bot, but also many functions from other bots.